awbush/coughphp/design/ActionItems.markdown

 * Better docs on gets/sets.
 	* should call your custom gets/sets.
 (BTW, these should be known as RAW getters/setters)
-		* sounds like _checkObject (called by custom setter with SQL, etc.) vs checkObject (calls custom setter)
+		* sounds like _loadObject (called by custom setter with SQL, etc.) vs loadObject (calls custom setter)
 * Better docs on construction
 	* By-passes your custom sets if you pass it data.